Davy Jones (Pirates of the Caribbean): Powers and abilities

 Davy Jones possesses a large number of supernatural abilities.
 Jones is capable of teleportation on board ships at sea, and he can pass through solid objects.
 His crew are bound to his every whim, and his enchanted ship, the Flying Dutchman, is capable of traveling underwater.

 Jones is immortal, capable of surviving injuries that would be fatal to mortals, though not impervious to pain.
 In particular, he was able to cut out his heart and leave it disembodied; this soon becomes his only real weakness, as the heart can be possessed by others and used to kill him or leverage him under their control.

 Jones can also track any soul that is owed to him using the black spot.
-Any member of his crew can mark a victim with the black spot, but only Jones himself can remove it.
+Any member of his crew can mark a victim with the black spot, but only Jones can remove it.
 Jones also has the power to control and call forth the Kraken, a sea monster that can destroy ships upon command.

 Jones is unable to step on dry land except once every ten years.
-However, he can stand and even walk given his path has buckets of seawater for him to place his feet in (as seen during the parley on a sandbar in At World's End), and he can also send his crew ashore in his stead.
+However, he can stand and even walk given his path has buckets of seawater for him to place his feet in, and he can also send his crew ashore in his stead.

 In a physical confrontation, Jones' mutated physiology also gives him various advantages.
 His facial tentacles allow him to manipulate objects with the dexterity of a cephalopod and with greater versatility, as seen when he masterfully plays his pipe organ.
 As he uses his tentacles, his non-human hands can be thus left free to accomplish other tasks, such as when he is able to restrain Mercer's arms while creatively smothering him with his tentacles.
 His tentacle finger allows him to exert a much stronger grip and control his sword more quickly and precisely than a normal hand could, and his crab claw hand possesses enough strength to halt melee attacks and bend or sever sword blades.
 He also demonstrates more general superhuman strength when he throws Jack off the crossbeam using only his right arm.